 Such a cute & clever way to use those extra plastic Easter eggs that you might have around the house or in your holiday storage!

 I think I’ve mentioned before that I’m not exactly a craft whiz.
 However, while on a walk this morning with my youngest daughter, I found inspiration for this Easter Egg Wreath!

 One of our neighbors had a festive Easter wreath on their front door.
-I hang wreaths for every occasion: Christmas, Halloween, 4th of July, etc., but I didn’t have one for Easter!
+I hang wreaths for every occasion: Christmas, Halloween, 4th of July, and Valentine’s Day.
+But I didn’t have a wreath for Easter yet!

 Related: Easy Last-Minute Easter Party Ideas

 UPDATE 2019: We made a second version of our Easter Egg Wreath, just as easy as the first, but more 3-dimensional in style.
 We’ll show you how to make both!